emacs-ess/ESS/test/etest/README.md

          (var . value)))
 ```

 The `eval` command supports arbitrary lisp code.
-This is a convenient way of abstracting initialisation in a function:
+This is a convenient way of abstracting initialization in a function:

 ```elisp
 (defun my-init ()